danielrosly/k8s-create/README.md

 `ansible-playbook 03_install_software.yaml`

 to install: Helm, Metrics-Server, LoadBalancer (Metal LB), ArgoCD.
+And the end of its execution, playbook prints information needed for connecting to ArgoCD.

 ## Inventory